zznate/intravert-ug/README.md

 * The [Processing](src/main/java/org/usergrid/vx/experimental/PROCESSING.md) system allows users to perform arbitary programatic transformations on the server side before the results are return to the client.

+* [GETREF](src/main/java/org/usergrid/vx/experimental/GETREF.md) feature can be used to execute procedure and join like logic in a single RPC request.

 ## Motivations
 Intravert was conceived of and designed by long time users of Cassandra who have written numerous real-world applications built on the existing Thrift API.